solidusio/solidus_starter_frontend/README.md

 Please note that `--auto-accept` will add
 [Solidus Auth Devise](https://github.com/solidusio/solidus_auth_devise)
 to your application.
-At the moment, SolidusStarterFrontend requires the application to include the gem.
-In the future, we'll make Solidus Auth Devise optional.
+SolidusStarterFrontend requires the application to include the gem.

 ### For existing stores